d2s/Documentation/README.md

 ## MacUpdate and Softpedia

 RsyncOSX is also released on [MacUpdate](https://www.macupdate.com/app/mac/56516/rsyncosx) and linked for download on [Softpedia](http://mac.softpedia.com/get/Internet-Utilities/RsyncOSX.shtml) as well.
-The application is downloaded about 8300 times from MacUpdate and 2000 times from Softpedia (all versions, May 2017).
+The application is downloaded about 8900 times from MacUpdate and 2200 times from Softpedia (all versions, June 2017).
 RsyncOSX does also inform users about new releases and link to download new version.

 To be honest, I have **no idea** how many users of RsyncOSX there are.
 And I am very happy that some users find it useful.